smcb1/week_three_day_1_homework/homework.md

 1. Return ALL the data in the 'movies' table.

---SELECT * FROM movies;
+SELECT * FROM movies;

 2. Return ONLY the name column from the 'people' table

---SELECT name FROM people;
+SELECT name FROM people;

 3. Oops!
 Someone at CodeClan spelled Kimberly's name wrong!
 Change it to reflect the proper spelling ('Kimberly Clarke' should be 'Kimberly Clark').

---UPDATE people SET name = 'Kimberly Clark' WHERE name = 'Kimberly Clarke';
+UPDATE people SET name = 'Kimberly Clark' WHERE name = 'Kimberly Clarke';

 4. Return ONLY your name from the 'people' table.

---SELECT * FROM people WHERE name = 'Simon McBride';
+SELECT * FROM people WHERE name = 'Simon McBride';

---SELECT * FROM people WHERE id = '10';
+SELECT * FROM people WHERE id = '10';

 5. The cinema is showing 'Batman Begins', but Batman is DC, not Marvel!
 Delete the entry from the 'movies' table.

---DELETE FROM movies WHERE title = 'Batman Begins';
+DELETE FROM movies WHERE title = 'Batman Begins';

---DELETE FROM movies WHERE id = '9';
+DELETE FROM movies WHERE id = '9';

 6. Create a new entry in the 'people' table with the name of one of the instructors.

---INSERT INTO people (name) VALUES ('John McCollum');
+INSERT INTO people (name) VALUES ('John McCollum');

 7. John Smith has decided to hijack our movie evening, Remove him from the table of people.

---DELETE FROM people WHERE name = 'John Smith';
+DELETE FROM people WHERE name = 'John Smith';

 8. The cinema has just heard that they will be holding an exclusive midnight showing of 'Avengers: Infinity War'!!
 Create a new entry in the 'movies' table to reflect this.

---INSERT INTO movies (title, year, show_time) VALUES ('Avengers: Infinity War', 2018, '00:00');
+INSERT INTO movies (title, year, show_time) VALUES ('Avengers: Infinity War', 2018, '00:00');

 9. The cinema would also like to make the Guardians movies a back to back feature.
 Find out the show time of "Guardians of the Galaxy" and set the show time of "Guardians of the Galaxy 2" to start two hours later.

---UPDATE movies SET show_time = '00:50' WHERE id = '16';
+UPDATE movies SET show_time = '00:50' WHERE id = '16';

 ## Extension

 1. Research how to delete multiple entries from your table in a single command

---DELETE FROM movies WHERE title LIKE '%Guardians%';
+DELETE FROM movies WHERE title LIKE '%Guardians%';

---DELETE FROM movies WHERE title !~~ '%Guardians%'; --NOT LIKE
+DELETE FROM movies WHERE title !~~ '%Guardians%'; --NOT LIKE

---DELETE FROM movies WHERE show_time BETWEEN '00:00' AND '17:00'; -- equivalent to x >= x AND x <= y
+DELETE FROM movies WHERE show_time BETWEEN '00:00' AND '17:00'; -- equivalent to x >= x AND x <= y

---DELETE FROM movies WHERE show_time NOT BETWEEN '00:00' AND '20:00'; -- equivalent to x < x OR x > y
+DELETE FROM movies WHERE show_time NOT BETWEEN '00:00' AND '20:00'; -- equivalent to x < x OR x > y